Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/input.md

 ## Scripting

-The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Systems/03 - Input`.
+The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Input`.

 <figure markdown="span">
     ![input_scripting.png](../../assets/images/input_scripting.png)